derrynknife/SurPyval/docs/SurPyval Models.rst

 Fixing parameters
 ^^^^^^^^^^^^^^^^^

-Another usefule feature of surpyval is the ability to easily fix parameters.
+Another useful feature of surpyval is the ability to easily fix parameters.
 For example:

 .. code:: python